imagej/imagej.github.io/_pages/update-sites/setup.md

 ## Publishing your update site

-If you want your update site to be listed in the ImageJ update manager, follow the instructions at this page : {% include list-of-update-sites%}
+If you want your update site to be listed in the ImageJ update manager, follow the instructions at this page : [list of update sites](/list-of-update-sites)
 .

 ## Further Reading